stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   d --> b
 ```

-From this example, we can see that nodes can reference their [piblings](https://www.dictionary.com/e/aunt-uncle-niece-nephew-words/) (siblings of parents).
+Furthermore, nodes can reference the children of any of their ancestors, not just those of their grandparents.

-Furthermore, the following is accepted:

 ```mermaid
 ---